Your phonics questions answered

-"Learning phonics helps children learn to read because instead of relying on memorising words by shape or guessing them based on picture clues or first letters, they can read new words by sounding them out and blending those sounds together," explains Debbie Hepplewhite, author of the Phonics International programme and consultant to Oxford Reading Tree.
+"Learning phonics helps children learn to read because instead of relying on memorising words by shape or guessing them based on picture clues or first letters, they can read new words by sounding them out and blending those sounds together," explains Debbie Hepplewhite, author of the Phonics International programme, which provides many free resources for children, and consultant to Oxford Reading Tree.
 Research shows that after a year of phonics teaching, children can achieve a reading age 12 months ahead of their actual age.

 Can all words be decoded using phonics?

 Why does my child do actions when practising phonics?